webmaxru/webmax.ru/blog/kode24.md

 ---
-title: "My developer past, present, and future.
+title: "My developer journey, and today's aspirations.
 Interview for Kode24."
+description: "
-description: "I was featured as a Week's Coder of the Norwegian online-magazine for the developers Kode24, and here is my interview to Ole Petter Baugerød Stokke"
+I'm proud to be featured as a Week's Coder of the Norwegian online-magazine for the developers Kode24.
+Here is the interview I gave to Ole Petter Baugerød Stokke (Editor at Kode24) for the publication."
 date: Jun 24, 2020
 published: true
 image: maxim-salnikov.jpg
 slugs:
   - kode24-interview
 ---

+# My developer journey, and today's aspirations.
+Interview for Kode24.

+I'm proud to be featured as a Week's Coder of the Norwegian online-magazine for the developers [Kode24](https://www.kode24.no/ukas-koder/).
+Here is the interview I gave to Ole Petter Baugerød Stokke (Editor at Kode24) for the publication.

 # Quick facts